 The Women’s, Gender and Sexuality Studies major encourages students’ exposure to the interdisciplinary character of feminist and sexuality-focused scholarship.
 In addition, majors are required to gain some knowledge of methods within a field of discipline (3 courses in one of the categories listed below), to appreciate the importance of diversity (racial, sexual, class, ethnic, national, etc.) in scholarship on gender and sexuality, to gain exposure to feminist and/or queer theory, and to pursue work at an advanced level (3 courses at the 300-level).

-- Introduction to Women’s, Gender and Sexuality Studies (WGSS 101)
+- WGSS 101: Introduction to Women’s, Gender and Sexuality Studies

-- Junior/Senior Seminar in Women’s, Gender and Sexuality Studies
+- WGSS 202: Foundations in Sexuality Studies

 - WGSS 4XX: Junior/Senior Seminar in Women’s, Gender and Sexuality Studies.
 The seminar explores topics in WGSS and varies from year to year.
 Majors may take more than one seminar, space permitting